 –Further funding for legal defense expenses after justifiable self defense if criminally charged or sued in civil court.

-• Guidance from our Advisory Board comprised of the recognized leaders in self-defense training: Massad Ayoob, John Farnam, James Fleming, Tom Givens, Emanuel Kapelsohn and Dennis Tueller, led by Network President Marty Hayes.
+• Guidance from our Advisory Board comprised of the recognized leaders in self-defense training: Massad Ayoob, John Farnam, Tom Givens, Emanuel Kapelsohn, Dennis Tueller, Karl Rehn and Marie D'Amico led by Network President Marty Hayes.

 • Access to a growing nationwide network of attorneys and legal experts.
 Read more here.

 • Monthly education and updates through our online journal.

 Washington State residents, please note: Effective March 26, 2020 until further notice, the Network cannot accept new memberships from Washington State residents.
 We are allowed to serve and renew existing members, but cannot accept new orders from Washingtonians from this date forward.

 We continue to fight this restriction by the Washington Office of Insurance Commissioner, just as we have for the past several years.
 Please share our optimism for a good resolution in the courts and check back with us periodically for updates.
 Updates are posted regularly at https://armedcitizensnetwork.org/join/fight-against-wa-insurance-commissioner as the case goes forward.
 If you wish to provide feedback, we recommend sharing your thoughts with the Insurance Commissioner https://www.insurance.wa.gov/connect-us.